dadosdelaplace/pollspain/README.md

 library(pollspain) # after installing
 ```

-An **internet connection** is required for the installation, as well as
+An **internet connection** is required for installing and downloading
-for downloading data.
-Data is stored in the accompanying
+data.
+Data is stored in the accompanying `pollspain-data` repository.
-`pollspain-data` repository.
-You can find the **data dictionary** and
-more information about the data structure at
+You can find **more information about the data structure** at
 <https://github.com/dadosdelaplace/pollspain-data>

 ## Usage